 Robinson, 120 F.3d at 1297.
 This aspect of Robinson is no longer good law with respect to cases in which the plaintiff rebuffs the supervisor’s advances and no adverse tangible employment action occurs; as noted above, under Ellerth a plaintiff in such a case would need to meet the hostile environment standard for proving discrimination.
 What is less clear is whether the same is true for cases in which the plaintiff submits to the supervisor’s advances.
 Neither Ellerth nor Faragher was such a case and those cases do not directly illuminate the question.

-Similarly, on the question of employer liability Ellerth and Faragher do not directly address whether the Ellerth/Faragher affirmative defense would be available in such a case.
+Similarly, on the question of employer liability, Ellerth and Faragher do not directly address whether the Ellerth/Faragher affirmative defense would be available in such a case.
 The Second and Ninth Circuits have answered this question in the negative.
 The Second Circuit concluded that when a supervisor conditions an employee’s continued employment on the employee’s submission to the supervisor’s sexual demands and the employee submits, this “classic quid pro quo” constitutes a tangible employment action that deprives the employer of the affirmative defense.
 Jin v.
 Metropolitan Life Ins.
 Co., 310 F.3d 84, 94 (2d Cir.
 2002).
 In such a situation, the Jin court reasoned, it is the supervisor’s “empowerment ... as an agent who could make economic decisions affecting employees under his control that enable[s] him to force [the employee] to submit.”
 Id.; see also id. at 98 (stating that supervisor’s “use of his supervisory authority to require [plaintiff’s] submission was, for Title VII purposes, the act of the employer”).
 The Ninth Circuit has followed Jin, concluding that “a ‘tangible employment action’ occurs when the supervisor threatens the employee with discharge and, in order to avoid the threatened action, the employee complies with the supervisor’s demands.”
 Holly D. v.
 California Institute of Technology, 339 F.3d 1158, 1167 (9th Cir.
 2003).

-Though the Third Circuit cited Jin’s reasoning with approval in Suders v.
+Though the Court of Appeals cited Jin’s reasoning with approval in Suders v.
 Easton, 325 F.3d 432 (3d Cir.
 2003), it is unclear whether this fact supports or undermines Jin’s persuasiveness in this circuit.
-On the one hand, in Suders the court of appeals endorsed Jin’s rationale: “in quid pro quo cases where a victimized employee submits to a supervisor’s demands for sexual favors in return for job benefits, such as continued employment.... the more sensible approach ... is to recognize that, by his or her actions, a supervisor invokes the official authority of the enterprise.”
+On the one hand, in Suders the Court of Appeals endorsed Jin’s rationale: “in quid pro quo cases where a victimized employee submits to a supervisor’s demands for sexual favors in return for job benefits, such as continued employment.... the more sensible approach ... is to recognize that, by his or her actions, a supervisor invokes the official authority of the enterprise.”
 Suders, 325 F.3d at 458-59.
 But the Suders court did so in the course of holding that “a constructive discharge, when proved, constitutes a tangible employment action within the meaning of Ellerth and Faragher,”325 F.3d at 435 – a point on which the Supreme Court reversed, see Pennsylvania State Police v.
 Suders, 542 U.S. 129, 134 (2004) (holding that in order to count as a tangible employment action the constructive discharge must result from “an employer-sanctioned adverse action”).